sergey-melnychuk/sergey-melnychuk.github.io/_posts/2020-04-27-multi-threaded-http-websocket-server-in-rust.markdown

 date:   2020-04-27 21:15:42 +0200
 categories: rust mio concurrency multi-threading tcp websocket
 ---
-Building up on my previous posts about MIO-based [server][post-server] and [parser combinators][post-parsers], this post is about making a simple TCP server run on multiple threads and implement WebSocket protocol.
+Building up on my previous posts about [MIO-based server][post-server] and [parser combinators][post-parsers], this post is about making a very simple HTTP server capable of running on multiple threads and implementing WebSocket protocol.

 TL;DR: [code].